helix-editor/helix/book/src/editor.md

 <br>

-The value of the map is the text to display inside of the completion menu.
-By default, helix will use the key.
+By default, these values are used as text within the completion menu.
+However, you can replace them with custom text or symbols as shown in the following example:

 <details>